PURPOSE: TO COLLECT, PRESERVE AND TELL THE STORIES OF MASON HISTORY.

 The community rallied to raise the $90,000 purchase price for the building.
 That community support continues with contributions of thousands of voluntreer hours and contributions from many individuals.

-SERVICES: MAHS has a General Membership meeting on the first Monday of each month with a public presentation about Mason's history.
+SERVICES: MAHS has a General Membership meeting each month -- except for December, January, and February -- with a public presentation about Mason's history.
 We have an extensive research library.
 We accept, organize, preserve, and display artifacts donated from the community.

 MAHS publishes a quarterly newsletter with information about the Society's activities and the history of Mason.
-MAHS has published books about Mason history that are available for sale at the Historical Museum, Best Sellers Book Store, Maple Street Mall, Ware's Drugs, and the Mason Antique Market.
+MAHS has published books about Mason history that are available for sale at the Historical Museum, Best Sellers Book Store, Maple Street Mall, and Ware's Drugs.

-Our fund-raisers include sales of home made pies; local garden tours in alternate summers; home tours in October of alternate years; and periodic concerts in the Museum Auditorium.
+Our fundraisers include garden tours in July of odd numbered years; home tours in October of even numbered years; and periodic plays and concerts in the Museum Auditorium.